BYD Shark 6 early review and buyer's guide

-Let’s break down what we know about the BYD Shark and see how it stacks up against the competition and the reality of owning one of these notionally hard-working utes.
+Let’s break down what we know about the BYD Shark and how it stacks up against the competition, and the reality of owning this notionally hard-working ute.

-Firstly, at 5.4 metres, it’s about 87mm longer than a Ranger, as well as wider and taller - and heavier.
-V6 diesel Wildtrak is 2388kg in kerb weight and the Shark is 2665kg, that’s a bit more than a quarter of a tonne chubbier than the Ford.
+Secondly, at 5.4 metres, it’s about 87mm longer than a Ranger, as well as wider and taller - and heavier.
+V6 diesel Wildtrak is 2388kg in kerb weight and the Shark is 2710kg, that’s 322kg chubbier than the Ford.
 That’s mostly down to the battery and motors, obviously.

 The wheelbase is 3.26 metres long - that’s only 10mm shorter than a Ranger - meaning cabin space is not going to be any better or worse.
-In other words, for significantly less money, the Shark can offer the same amount of legroom as a Ranger.
+In other words, for significantly less money, the Shark can offer the same amount of legroom as a Ranger, even for 6-footers.

 Then there’s the suspension.
 Independent coil-sprung front and rear suspension on the Shark is unique here, particularly with the rear.
 Most dual-cab utes are independent in front suspension with a torsion beam and leaf springs for the rear for payload carrying that distributes the load across two fixed points on the chassis, per side.

-Independent suspension tends to be better on-road and unladen, or lightly loaded, but it is a little compromised off-road or when maxed out or when towing really heavy trailers.
-This explains the restricted towing capacity of 2000kg for the Shark, and the limited 850kg of payload - although that’s still a significant amount of weight.
+Independent suspension tends to be better on-road and unladen, or lightly loaded, but it is a little compromised off-road or when maxed out or when towing very heavy trailers.
+This explains the lower braked towing capacity of 2500kg for the Shark, and the limited 850kg of payload - although that’s still a significant amount of weight.
+That’s a potential 5210kg combination.

 The Shark’s tray, according to BYD, is 1520mm long (Ranger’s is 1547mm), 1500mm wide (Ranger’s is 1584mm, or 1224mm between the wheelarches), and 517mm deep (Ranger’s is 529mm).
 Shark’s maximum tray volume of 1200 litres is 2 per cent less than the 1233 litres in a Ranger.
 The Shark is also 77mm taller than a Ranger Wildtrak.

-Of course the BYD Shark will also beat Ford’s efforts to have a plug-in hybrid in the Australian market by 2025, so there’s that.
+Of course the BYD Shark has also beaten Ford’s efforts to have a plug-in hybrid in the Australian market by 2025, so there’s that.

 FEATURES & PRICING